 It can now take 24 hours for data to display in the new view.
 It will not contain data from the past, however, data will start being collected now and moving forward.

-While you can now access your new User-ID view, please ignore any errors in the reports until 24-hours have pasted and data has been collected.
+While you can now access your new User-ID view, please ignore any errors in the reports until 24-hours have passed and data has been collected.

 However, we have sometimes seen a bug in Google Analytics where upon initial creation of the new User-ID view, in some rare instances, the User-ID setting isn’t actually enabled on the 1st try.
 To make sure this didn’t happen to you, please navigate back to the admin area and confirm User-ID is active: